-Dialogue on contested areas Somalia’s legacy of decades of conflict means there are multiple territories, entities, and institutions that are the focus of intense dispute, sometimes violent.
-Our work in this area has included shuttle mediation between Somaliland and Puntland at the height of their fighting over the town of Tuqarak.
+Our work in this area has included bringing high-level representatives of federal member states and the central government together to discuss and clarify their roles and relationship.
+Shuttle mediation between Somaliland and Puntland at the height of their fighting helped to reduce tension and open space for negotiations.
 We have supported efforts by business leaders to successfully deescalate conflict in the central city of Galkayo.
-CDI provides impartial technical input in the forms of new research and shuttle mediation when parties cannot meet, to support the dialogue between Somalia and Somaliland.
+CDI provides impartial technical input in the forms of new research and shuttle mediation when parties cannot meet, for example in support of the dialogue between Somalia and Somaliland.

-Community reconciliation and peace At the community level, CDI helps support and establish District Peace Committees, groups of 15 to 20 community members, including youth, elders, women, internally-displaced people, and religious leaders, who work to mediate local conflicts.
-With our partners, we train new and existing peace committees on trauma healing, conflict mediation, negotiation, conflict prevention, and gender, and help them develop positive relationships with government authorities.
+At the community level, we support District Peace Committees, groups of 15 to 20 community members, including youth, elders, women, internally-displaced people, and religious leaders, who work to mediate local conflicts.
 The committees successfully resolve disputes over issues such as inheritance, water and pastoral conflicts, and gender-based violence.
-We work with state governments and others to support District Peace Committees in contributing to the creation of responsive district councils.

 Areas of Activity

 Within Somalia at the federal and state levels, and between different levels of government.

 Between the Federal Government of Somalia and the Government of Somaliland